AddressFinder/addressfinder-woocommerce/readme.txt

 = 1.2.12 =
 * Fixes errors when checkouts are missing address_line_2 field = 1.2.11 =
-* Checks window.AddressFinder is loaded before intialising plugin = 1.2.10 =
+* Checks window.Addressfinder is loaded before intialising plugin = 1.2.10 =
 * Emit a change event when field values are updated
 = 1.2.9 =